henris-style/menu/DOCS.md

 # Henri's Default
-The reset package of Henri's.
+The Menu package of Henri's.

-This package includes all resets.
+This package includes all menu mixins.